Active2023–Present

 The platform nobody else could build

-In early 2023, Vintory had contracted a team of offshore developers to build a new data platform — a system for ingesting, processing, enriching, and delivering the homeowner dataset to clients and internal tools.
-After six months and roughly $300,000 spent, nothing worked.
+In late 2023, Vintory contracted a team of offshore developers to build a new data platform.
+A self service platform which would transition our company from the Agency model to the SaaS model where users could filter, enrich, view, and export all the data they needed.
+After over six months and roughly $300,000 spent, nothing worked.
 The project was cancelled.

 Observability at scale